Highlights

 69

-Can’t wait to check out 'Center Stage: Turn It Up' on any device?
-Below, you’ll find streaming services and cable providers with rental, purchase, and subscription options, so you can start watching sooner.
-Right now in the US, 'Center Stage: Turn It Up' is available to rent, buy, or stream with a subscription on YouTube, Microsoft Store, Apple TV Store, Prime Video, Google Play Movies, Tubi TV, The Roku Channel.
+Wondering where to stream 'Center Stage: Turn It Up' on any device?
+Below, you’ll find streaming services and cable providers with rental, purchase, and subscription options, so you can find the right fit.
+As of now in the US, 'Center Stage: Turn It Up' is available on YouTube, Microsoft Store, Apple TV Store, Prime Video, Google Play Movies, Tubi TV, The Roku Channel to rent, buy, or stream with a subscription.

-Here are a few more things worth knowing about the Stage 6 Films, Laurence Mark Productions drama flick.
+Here are a few quick details to keep in mind about the Stage 6 Films, Laurence Mark Productions drama flick.
 Center Stage: Turn It Up starring Rachele Brooke Smith, Kenny Wormald, Sarah Jayne Jensen, Peter Gallagher has a PG-13 rating, a runtime of about 1 hr 35 min.
 The release date of the movie is October 30th, 2008.
-The movie received a user score of 69/100 on TMDb, which is derived from reviews from 196 engaged users.
+The movie received a user score of 69/100 on TMDb, which was generated using reviews from 196 verified users.

-Wondering what this story is all about?
+Thinking about what happens in this film?
 Here's the plot: "All self-taught dancer Kate Parker has ever wanted to do was perform with the American Academy of Ballet.
 But when she doesnt make it after auditioning, she learns that it takes more than precision and perfection to succeed in the dance world."

 'Center Stage: Turn It Up' Release Dates